Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Introduction

-Conventional CRSs mainly rely on item-centric approaches~\cite{chen_towards_2019, zhou_improving_2020}, focusing on items mentioned during the conversation to model user preferences.
-Recent studies have incorporated pre-trained language models (PLMs) to enhance both natural language understanding and user preference modeling~\cite{wang_towards_2022, wang-etal-2022-recindial}.
+Conventional CRSs mainly depends on item-centric approaches~\cite{chen_towards_2019, zhou_improving_2020}, focusing on explicitly mentioned items in the conversation to model user preference.
+Recent studies incorporating pre-trained language models (PLMs) to enhance both natural language understanding and user preference modeling~\cite{wang_towards_2022, wang-etal-2022-recindial}.
 However, these methods often fail to infer implicit preferences or reason about underlying motivations beyond explicit item mentions, leading to a superficial understanding of user intent.
 Moreover, they typically represent user preferences as hidden embeddings, leaving it unclear what specific preference is being considered when making a recommendation, as shown at the top of Figure~\ref{fig:intro_fi}.
 This ambiguity makes it challenging to verify the underlying reasons and results behind the recommendations, hindering the transparency and accountability of the recommender system.